Introduction

 Modern Christians have also made numerous assumptions, which have complicated their understanding of speaking in tongues, as a gift of the Holy Spirit.
 One of the common assumptions is that speaking in tongues only happened during the Day of Pentecost.

 Such assumption implies that modern Christians would not experience any gift of speaking in tongues because the Pentecost was only meant for the disciples of Jesus.
-Modern Christians are unable to explain why the disciples existed during the ancient times, but not in the modern society.4 The assumption hinders Christians from experiencing the gift of speaking in tongues in today’s world.
+Modern Christians are unable to explain why the disciples existed during the ancient times, but not in the modern society.
+The assumption hinders Christians from experiencing the gift of speaking in tongues in today’s world.

 Pentecostal churches believe that speaking in tongues is not a human language, but rather unintelligible utterances.
-Charismatic churches believe that speaking in tongues is a coded language, which requires the interpreter who has supernatural powers to decode.5
+Charismatic churches believe that speaking in tongues is a coded language, which requires the interpreter who has supernatural powers to decode.

-Basing on the event of the Pentecost, it is apparent that the congregation heard the disciples speaking in their own languages.
+Based on the event of the Pentecost, it is apparent that the congregation heard the disciples speaking in their own languages.
 If the congregation could hear what the disciples were preaching, it means that they were speaking real human languages, which do not qualify to be unintelligible utterances.

-The gift of speaking in tongues enables one to speak using intelligible speech like the way the disciples did when they reached out to people from various tribes who were in Jerusalem during the Day of Pentecost.6
+The gift of speaking in tongues enables one to speak using intelligible speech like the way the disciples did when they reached out to people from various tribes who were in Jerusalem during the Day of Pentecost.

 Since they are human languages, Paul, the disciple, wants Christians to interpret the tongues so that they can edify the church (1 Corinthians 14-13).
 Hence, speaking in tongues is only important if there are people who can interpret the tongues for the congregation to understand what the Holy Spirit says.

 Christians also associate speaking in tongues with evil because Paul asserts that the speaking in tongues is an indicator of unbelievers.
 Although Paul could speak in tongues, he admonished other Christians to speak in languages that people could understand for the benefit of the church.
-In the book of the first Corinthians, Paul depicts speaking in tongues as unnecessary, if it does not edify the church.
+In the book of the First Corinthians, Paul depicts speaking in tongues as unnecessary, if it does not edify the church.

 Paul argues that it is better for one to speak a few intelligible words that edify the church than to speak thousands of words that edify no one.
 “Tongues, then, are a sign, not for believers, but for unbelievers; prophecy, however, is not for unbelievers, but for believers” (1 Corinthians 14: 22).

-Contemporary Christians assign meaning to the speaking in tongues based on community interpretation rather than grammatical hermeneutics.7 Hence, the basis of interpreting the Bible has made Christians to perceive the gift of speaking in tongues as unnecessary.
+Contemporary Christians assign meaning to the speaking in tongues based on community interpretation rather than grammatical hermeneutics.
+Hence, the basis of interpreting the Bible has made Christians to perceive the gift of speaking in tongues as unnecessary.

 Modern Christians further assume that the gift of speaking in tongues signifies the holiness among individuals.
 However, they do not have the means of determining if the gift of speaking in tongues is genuine or fake.
-Pentecostal churches strongly believe that speaking in tongues is central to their dogma because it indicates spiritual growth and development.8
+Pentecostal churches strongly believe that speaking in tongues is central to their dogma because it indicates spiritual growth and development.

 While Paul regards speaking in tongues negatively as an indicator of unbelievers, Pentecostal churches regard speaking in tongues positively as an indicator of spiritual growth.
-Paul compares the gift of speaking in tongues with prophecy, and admonishes Christians to choose prophecy because it edifies many people.
+Paul compares the gift of speaking in tongues with prophecy and admonishes Christians to choose prophecy because it edifies many people.

 The teachings of Paul, therefore, split Christians into two: those who believe in the gift of speaking in tongues as a human language and those who believe in the gift of speaking in tongues as unintelligible utterances.